The Comeback (TV series): Season 1

 The series initially follows Valerie Cherish (Kudrow), a veteran B-list sitcom actress who found fame on a sitcom called I'm It!, which ran from 1989 to 1993.
 Thereafter, she failed to find substantial acting work and fell out of the spotlight for more than a decade.
 In 2005, Valerie is cast as Aunt Sassy on a new network sitcom called Room and Bored and as part of landing the role, agrees to chronicle her return to the television industry on a reality television series called The Comeback.
 However, she continuously struggles with the matter of being an aging, non-influential performer in an increasingly youthful Hollywood, while her every move on and off the set is being documented for the companion reality series.

 Season 2

 In 2014, Valerie initially attempts to produce her own reality television pilot for producer Andy Cohen, having found that reality television has become significantly more popular since she made The Comeback nine years earlier.
 After she is cast as a fictionalized version of herself on an HBO series called Seeing Red, which chronicles the career of the sitcom writer and producer who tormented her nine years earlier on Room and Bored, the footage is repurposed as a documentary film capturing her second career resurgence as it threatens to destroy her personal life.
+The end of the season breaks from the found footage format, after Valerie abandons her film crew in favor of her personal relationships.

+Season 3

+In 2026, Valerie returns for a third and final season, finding herself in a television landscape increasingly dominated by AI.
+After a brief, self-proclaimed "sabbatical" during the 2023 Hollywood labor disputes, Valerie is cast in a new sitcom at her former network, only to discover the series is the first to be written entirely by AI.
+The season follows Valerie as she attempts to navigate her "new chapter" while struggling with the technology's impact on her craft and personal life.
+It is presented as a traditional single-camera comedy, with some scenes captured by Valerie's new social media manager, Patience, and returning documentary producer Jane.